Maples7/presentations/2022-8-efun-cabin-fever-reducer.md

 Note:
 After high school, I went to Shandong University majoring in Electrical Engineering.
 I had many expectations for university life but I quickly realized that it was just another bigger high school.
 Students study hard to get good grades for a good job basically.
 But that's not what I wanted.
 After the experience of high school, I realized my parents were not always make decisions suitable for me.
 I started to follow my inner voice and made my own decisions.
 After the first year, I clearly realized that I didn't like my major and I was tired of the cliche in many courses.
 Also I didn't want to work for the State Grid Corporation of China or 国家电网 after graduation.
 So I actually didn't put much effort into my major but just learned some basics to ensure I could pass all the tests and exams.

 Fortunately, I joined an organization called Student Online (Shen probably knows it) in university, it's like a startup but we don't have to worry about how to make money.
 Our users are students in university and we basically have no limitations to fulfill our ideas.
 That's very cool.
 That's where I started to do backend development and used PHP and Python to write some web applications.
-That's a good experience and I also made some lifelone close friends.
+It's a good experience and I also made some lifelone close friends there.

 It's unbeliveable I still had hair at that time.